-Also, check to see if your airline or booking site allows you to add a rental car when reserving your trip, since bundling can sometimes result in lower costs.
+Also, check if your airline or booking site allows you to add a rental car when reserving your trip since bundling can sometimes result in lower costs.

 Travel advisors are an excellent information source and can help identify additional alternatives, too.